monteirok/taba-squishy-ecommerce-store/replit.md

 ## Recent Changes

 - June 15, 2025: Successfully migrated project from Replit Agent to standard Replit environment
+  - Fixed port configuration to use port 5000 for proper Replit workflow compatibility
+  - Maintained all existing functionality with proper client/server separation
+  - Ensured secure architecture with no common vulnerabilities
+  - All dependencies properly installed and configured
 - June 15, 2025: Implemented comprehensive search functionality with real-time product search
   - Added searchProducts method to storage interface with fuzzy matching across names, descriptions, categories, and tags
   - Created search API endpoint at `/api/products/search` with query parameter support